2006 North Indian Ocean cyclone season: Severe Cyclonic Storm Mukda

 An area of convection persisted west of India on September 18 within a broad trough.
 Low wind shear allowed for gradual organization as the system moved westward.
 The thunderstorms organized about an exposed circulation.
 Early on September 21, the IMD classified it as a depression about 450 km (280 mi) southwest of Porbandar, Gujarat.
 Around the same time, the JTWC began issuing warnings on the system as Tropical Cyclone 04A.
 The system remained nearly stationary and quickly organized.
-By 12:00 UTC on September 22, the IMD had upgraded it to a severe cyclonic storm, giving it the name Mukda.
+By 12:00 UTC on September 22, the IMD had upgraded it to a severe cyclonic storm, naming it Mukda.
+(Note: The name Mukda (Thai: มุกดา, [muk̚˦˥ daː˧]) was contributed by Thailand and means "pearl" in Thai.)
 Three hours later, the agency estimated peak 3 minute winds of 100 km/h.
 By that time, Mukda had developed an eye-feature in the center of the convection, although it failed to organize further.

 The storm initially drifted toward Gujarat, bringing isolated heavy rainfall along the coastline; Upleta received 170 mm during the storm's passage.
 However, Mukda steadily weakened while remaining nearly stationary.
 Late on September 24, the system degenerated into a remnant low.
 The remnants turned westward, maintaining a distinct circulation and occasionally redeveloping thunderstorms, but failing to reorganize.